Gram Parsons: Legacy

-Despite his influence, Parsons has yet to be inducted into either the Rock and Roll Hall of Fame or the Country Music Hall of Fame.
+Despite his influence, Parsons has yet to be inducted into the Country Music Hall of Fame.
 The Gram Parsons Petition Project (later named Gram Parsons InterNational) was begun in May 2008 in support of a drive to induct Parsons into the Country Music Hall of Fame.
 On September 19, 2008, the 35th anniversary of Parsons' death, it was presented to the Country Music Association (CMA) with the official Nomination Proposal.
+Parsons was inducted in the Rock and Roll Hall of Fame in 2026 through the influence category.

 In November 2009, the musical theatre production Grievous Angel: The Legend of Gram Parsons premiered, starring Anders Drerup as Gram Parsons and Kelly Prescott as Emmylou Harris.
 Directed by Michael Bate and co-written by Bate and David McDonald, the production was inspired by a March 1973 interview that Bate conducted with Parsons, which became Parsons' last recorded conversation.

 In 2012, Swedish folk duo First Aid Kit released the single "Emmylou" from the album The Lion's Roar.
 The song's chorus is a lyrical acknowledgment of the Gram Parsons and Emmylou Harris singing partnership.

 In the fall of 2012 Florida festival promoter and musician Randy Judy presented his bio-musical Farther Along – The Music and Life of Gram Parsons at Magnoliafest at the Spirit of the Suwannee Music Park.

 Tribute bands include Cleveland's New Soft Shoe and, out of St. Paul, The Gilded Palace Sinners.

 In 2022, Dave Prinz, co-founder of Amoeba Music, rediscovered Gram Parsons' "Last Roundup" tapes featuring Emmylou Harris with Gram Parsons and the Fallen Angels.
 Prinz initiated a campaign to fund the release independently, in partnership with Polly Parsons.
 The campaign launched on November 17, 2022, and was fully backed.
 Gram Parsons & The Fallen Angels' "The Last Roundup: Live from The Bijou Café in Philadelphia 3/16/73" was released on limited-edition vinyl on Friday, November 24, 2023, and was considered one of the hits of Record Store Day 2023.

 In 2021, Zak Bagans and his crew on the hit TV show Ghost Adventures, with a special guest, investigated the Joshua Tree Inn to bring both closure and peace to the Parsons family.

+In 2026, a restaurant named "Grievous Angel" (named after the Gram Parsons album title) opened in Lakeland, Florida.
+The restaurant name reflects the owner's Gram Parsons music-inspired branding.